Accrual of appropriations

 For the disclosures required for estimation uncertainty, see paragraphs 125-133 of AASB 101 .

 Q62.
 Is any guidance available on disclosures for estimation uncertainty?

-No. Finance is working with the Australian National Audit Office on the implications of disclosures of estimation uncertainty and expects to issue additional guidance in respect of this.
-In the meantime, email questions to email@example.com.
+Yes.
+Finance has worked with the Australian National Audit Office on the implications of disclosures of estimation uncertainty.
+For further information, email questions to firstname.lastname@example.org.

 Q63.
 In which note should I make the additional disclosures?